Commercie/currency/README.md

 * Fixed exchange rates (usually historic)

 # Usage
-* Currency information is stored in YAML files in `/resources`.
+* Currency information is stored in JSON files in `/resources/currency`.
 * PHP helpers:
-  * `\BartFeenstra\Currency\Currency` is a basic class that serves as a container and a controller for working with the YAML resources.
+  * `\BartFeenstra\Currency\Currency` is a basic class that serves as a container and a controller for working with the currency resources.
   * `\BartFeenstra\Curency\Input` contains a parser for user input.

 # Requirements